 - Register for a sales tax permit in Kansas (info below)

 - Choose a technology like TaxJar to help you manage multi-state compliance.
-Sign up for a free 30-day trial to see how we can help you save time!
+Request a demo to see how we can help you save time!

 - Connect TaxJar once to all of the places you sell

 - Ensure all your eCommerce channels are setup correctly to collect sales tax

 - Enroll in AutoFile and tell us how often you need to file